daniel-keogh/graph-theory/OVERVIEW.md

 - An "alphabet", i.e. a set of input symbols the automaton recognises.
 - A set of states and rules for going from one state to another, depending on the input symbol.
-- A start state with an arrow pointing at it from nowhere.
+- A start state, with an arrow pointing at it from nowhere.
 - A set of accept states, typically represented by a state with a double circle.
 - A set of arrows/edges going from one state to another.
 These arrows are also called transitions.

 #### Example

+The below state diagram has three states, `{q0, q1, q2}` and accepts strings over the alphabet `{0, 1}`.

 ![Finite Automaton][dfa]

-The above state diagram has three states, `{q0, q1, q2}` and accepts strings over the alphabet `{0, 1}`.

-When the automaton receives an input string, we read each symbol in the string one by one, following the arrow labelled with the corresponding symbol.
+When an automaton receives an input string, we read each symbol in the string one by one, following the arrow labelled with the corresponding symbol.
 After reading the entire string, if we are located in an accept state (i.e. q1), we *accept* the input string and if not, we *reject* it.

 The below table is included to illustrate the result of reading the string "1011" over the automaton pictured above.